- List benefits of outdoor play for school-age children.

 Safe Outdoor Spaces

-Evaluate your outdoor learning environments by making sure the equipment is safe and the environment is free from preventable risks.
+Continually evaluate your outdoor learning environment to ensure the equipment is safe and the environment is free from preventable risks.
 You must consider fall zones, surfacing, access to shade, and the conditions of materials and equipment.

 Look for these items and correct them before children and youth are permitted to play: